SuperUserNameMan/single-file-PHP-FFI-Raylib-wrapper/README.md

 Only requires `libraylib.so` or `raylib.dll` into a `.\raylib\`, or `.\lib` or `.\` sub directory.

+## Why PHP ?

+PHP is not just a language for under payed web developpers.
+It is also a very confortable cross platform "batteries included" scripting language faster than the ugly spacebar addict python.
+It even has a JIT.

+It can be used for quick prototyping, or for reasearch purpose (as Raylib offers an interface to compute-shaders).

 ## Notes :

 All `raylib.h`, `raymath.h` and `rcamera.h` functions, enums, consts and typedefs are prefixed with `RL_`.